Gavin-McCormick/watttime/windfriendly/README.md

 <code>windfriendly</code> is a reusable (i.e., standalone) app that handles scraping, processing, and retrieving functionality
 for renewable energy generation data from Independent System Operators (ISOs) and other balancing authorities (BAs).

-Currently, three BAs are supported:
+Currently, four BAs are supported:
 * CAISO: California
 * BPA: Washington, Oregon, Idaho
 * ISONE: Massachusetts, Maine, Vermont, New Hampshire, Connecticut, Rhode Island
+* MISO: much of the Midwest and Great Lakes

 In this app, each BA is associated with:
 * a parser that scrapes the data (in <code>parsers.py</code>)